altocodenl/tagaway/readme.md

    - Rotate pictures: multiple queries at the same time?
    - Delete pictures.
    - Refresh list of pictures if there's an upload in the background.

+- Open
+   - Open picture.
+   - Show date, tags & index.
+   - Use caret icons to move forward & backward.
+   - Use arrow keys to move forward & backward.
+   - Preload the next picture.
+   - Wrap-around if there are no more pictures.

 ### Todo v1